mdolab/dafoam/doc/source/Installation.rst

     dafoam solidDisplacementDAFoam: Success!
     dafoam turboDAFoam: Success!

    You should see the first "Success" in less than 5 minute.
 If any of these tests fails or they take more than 30 minutes, check the error in the generated dafoam_reg_* files.
-Make sure all the tests pass before running DAFoam. **NOTE:** The regression tests verify the latest version of DAFoam on Github.
-However, we use specific old versions for DAFoam's dependencies (e.g., pyGeo, IDWarp).
+Make sure all the tests pass before running DAFoam.

 |